Joop Sanders

-Joop Sanders (born October 6, 1921) is a Dutch-American painter, educator, and founding member of the American Abstract Expressionist group.
-He is the youngest member of the first generation of the New York School.
+Joop Sanders (October 6, 1921 – July 6, 2023) was a Dutch-American painter, educator, and founding member of the American Abstract Expressionist group.
+He was the youngest member of the first generation of the New York School.

 Sanders' work is held in the collections of the Museum of Modern Art, Madison Museum of Contemporary Art, and Philadelphia Museum of Art.

 Early life and education

-Sanders was born on October 6, 1921 in Amsterdam, the Netherlands and emigrated to the United States in 1939.
+Sanders was born on October 6, 1921, in Amsterdam, the Netherlands and emigrated to the United States in 1939.
 He studied in 1940 at the Art Students League of New York, in New York City, for six months with artist George Grosz.

 In 1940 Sanders met Elaine de Kooning and Willem de Kooning at a concert featuring the music of Virgil Thomson, Aaron Copland and William Schuman.
-By the mid-1940s, Elaine de Kooning had painted approximately a dozen portraits of Sanders, which seem to express aloneness and androgyny.
+By the mid-1940s, Elaine de Kooning had painted approximately a dozen portraits of Sanders, which seem to express loneliness and androgyny.
 Sanders spoke at Elaine de Kooning's memorial service.